Ojai Valley News: History

 In December 1918, F.W.
 Train, formerly of the Oxnard News, became editor of The Ojai.
 He was soon joined by his brothers C.J.
 Train and T.A.
 Train.
 In 1925, Frank R. Gerald, a former school teacher, bought the paper from the Train brothers.
 Friz Kunz and Ernest Stone joined him in the purchase.
 In 1927, Dr. Annie Besant bought the business while Gerald stayed on as editor.
 In 1928, Gerald left the paper and was succeeded as editor by business manager Frank E. Kilbourne.
 Kilbourne published The Ojai for two decades until he sold it in 1947 to Morgan Coe, former owner of the Santa Paula Chronicle.
 In 1952, H.W.
 Klamser and his son, C.W.
 Klamser Jr., formerly of the Dearborn Press in Michigan, bought The Ojai.

 In December 1957, J. Frank Knebel bought The Ojai from H.W.
 Klamser and The Ojai Valley News from Don A. Hill and merged the two together.
 The Ojai had a 2,200 circulation and the News had a circulation of 400.
 The merged paper was titled The Ojai and Valley News.
 The sale sale included the defunct The Oaks Gazette, which Knebel relaunched.
 Knebel severed in the public relations staff of General Mark Clark during World War II and previously published the Garden Grove News.
-Former editor C. William Klamser, Jr. went on to work as a police officer.
+Former editor C. William Klamser Jr. went on to work as a police officer.
 Knebel later sued the Hill family for violating a Non-compete clause in the sale agreement after they launched another paper in town called the Oak Valley Sentinel.
 A third paper called the Ojai Press was founded by Ken Harnell.
 Both the Sentinel and the Press were acquired and then merged by Voice of the Valley, Inc., a venture set up by a hundred locals to save both floundering papers.

 In 1962, Fred J. Volz bought the Ojai Valley News and Oaks Gazette, by then a single combined paper, from Knebel.
-Volz was a former Navy commander and a public relations officer at Panmunjom during negations of the Korean Armistice Agreement.
+Volz was a former Navy commander and a public relations officer at Panmunjom during negotiations of the Korean Armistice Agreement.
 He was previously co-publisher of the Novato Advance and North Martin News.
 Later that year Volz bought a rival paper called The Press-Sentinel from Voice of the Valley for $10,000 and absorbed it into the News.
 The Volz family owned the paper for 25 years.
 In 1987, Fred Volz, the paper's editor and publisher, sold the News to Wick Communications for more than $2 million.
 At that time the paper published twice weekly and had a circulation of 7,000.